jparrett/School_District_Analysis/README.md

 <img src="/Original_ReadingbyGrade.png" height="400"> [Original_ReadingbyGrade.png](/Resources/Original_ReadingbyGrade.png)

   - Scores by school spending - There were no changes in the scores by school spending.
-This is most likely due to the minimal effect that eliminating the 9th grade students from Thomas High School had overall.
+The effect of elimininating the 9th grade students from Thomas High School was less than .01%.

 <img src="/Resources/New_SchoolSpending.png" width="600"> [New_SchoolSpending.png](/Resources/New_SchoolSpending.png)

 <img src="/Resources/Original_SchoolSpending.png" width="600"> [Original_SchoolSpending.png](/Resources/Original_SchoolSpending.png)

   - Scores by school size - There were no changes in the scores by school spending.
-This is most likely due to the minimal effect that eliminating the 9th grade students from Thomas High School had overall.
+The effect of elimininating the 9th grade students from Thomas High School was less than .01%.

 <img src="/Resources/New_SchoolSize.png" width="600"> [New_SchoolSize.png](/Resources/New_SchoolSize.png)

 <img src="/Resources/Original_SchoolSize.png" width="600"> [Original_PerSchool.png](/Resources/Original_SchoolSize.png)

   - Scores by school type - There were no changes in the scores by school type.
-This is most likely due to the minimal effect that eliminating the 9th grade students from Thomas High School had overall.
+The effect of elimininating the 9th grade students from Thomas High School was less than .01%.

 <img src="/Resources/New_SchoolType.png" width="600"> [New_SchoolType.png](/Resources/New_SchoolType.png)